-For earthquake early warning where timely near-source observations are critical, GPS is not sensitive enough to detect seismic P waves, particularly in the vertical direction where the P wave with mm-level amplitudes pronounced; is most the precision of real-time GPS instantaneous displacements is about 1 cm in the horizontal components and 5-10 cm in the vertical (Genrich and Bock
+For earthquake early warning where timely near-source observations are critical, GPS is not sensitive enough to detect seismic P waves, particularly in the vertical direction where the P wave with mm-level amplitudes is most pronounced; the precision of real-time GPS instantaneous earthquakes as small as \sim M4, where there is no permanent displacement (Saunders et al. 2016; Goldberg and Bock 2017).